-If you have graduated from college then congratulations to you but the diploma you hold is not free.
-Well, if you are like other peoples who have debt then you need to find out a way to pay it back.
+If you have graduated from college then congratulations to you but if the degree you hold is not free and you are in debt, then you need to find out a way to pay it back.

 The great news is that you have much various repayment plans to get from.
 Where some are depended on the percentage of your optional income where it lasts for a period of twenty to twenty-five years it might also include loan forgiveness if your payments are all in time.
 It even starts with lower payments where it can increase as time as does your income too.